Coin ValuesHobbies & Crafts

 That meant that the melt value of the copper in a typical Lincoln penny was worth nearly as much as the face value of the coin!

-That also means the cost of making a Lincoln cent was nearing actual the face value — a situation that occurs today when it costs about 1.5 cents to strike each penny, representing a loss to taxpayers with every 1-cent coin made.
+It also meant the cost of making a Lincoln cent was nearing actual the face value.
+This is still true today — it costs about 1.5 cents to strike each penny, representing a loss to taxpayers with every 1-cent coin made.

 The U.S. Mint began experimenting with different materials to help reduce the cost of making pennies.
 Eventually, aluminum was chosen by government officials as the solution, and the Mint struck more than 1 million 1974 aluminum pennies to test the new coin.